Skip to main content

 A man is spinning, wearing a gold floaty outfit.
 Red rose petals are flying in air on the right.

-A mediative exchange between the Indian classical dance Sufi kathak and Islamic poetry
+A meditative exchange between the Indian classical kathak dance and Sufi poetry

-Returning after his spellbinding Samsara in 2022, this spiritual and captivating new work from Aakash Odedra brings the myth of the bulbul to life.
+Returning after the spellbinding Samsara and Mehek, this spiritual and captivating new work from Aakash Odedra brings the myth of the bulbul to life.

 A common songbird throughout Africa and Asia, bulbuls symbolise the beauty of the natural world and the pursuit of religious enlightenment.